ssj-ali/pdfextract/TUTORIAL.rst

 3. Set keyword
 ~~~~~~~~~~~~~~

 Look at the invoice and find the best identifying string.
-Tax number +
+Location +
 company name are good options.
 Remember, *all* keywords need to be found
 for the template to be used.

-Keywords are compared *after* processing the extracted text.
-So if you
-use lowercase or remove-whitespace processing, adapt keywords
-accordingly.

 4. First test run
 ~~~~~~~~~~~~~~~~~

-Now we’re ready to see how far we are off.
-Run ``invoice2data`` with the following debug command to see if your keywords match and how much work is needed for dates, etc.

-``invoice2data --template-folder tpl --debug invoice-XXX.pdf``

-This test run shows you how the program will “see” the text in the invoice.
-Parsing PDFs is sometimes a bit unpredictable.
-Also make sure your template is used.
-You should already receive some data from static fields or currencies.
+Now open that th ``main.exe`` application click on ''Extract text'' button.
+Then select the pdf of which you want to make the template of.
+So instead of using PDF directly, one should extract its data and then use it to make template.
+This is preferred because PDF data are not well formatted so there can be difference between what is seen & what is extracted.

 5. Add regular expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you can use the debugging text to add regex fields for the
+Now you can use add regex fields for the information you need.
-information you need.
-It’s a good idea to copy parts of the text
-directly from the debug output and then replace the dynamic parts with
-regex.
-Keep in mind that some characters need escaping.
-To test, re-run
-the above command.

--  ``date`` field: First capture the date.
-Then see if ``dateparser``
-   handles it correctly.
-If not, add your format or language under
-   options.
--  ``amount``: Capture the number *without* currency code.
-If you expect
-   high amounts, replace the thousand separator.
-Currently we don’t
-   parse numbers via locals (TODO)

 6. Done
 ~~~~~~~

-Now you’re ready to commit and push your template, so others get a chance to use and improve it.
+Now you’re ready to push your template.
+See other example of pdf and their templates in the zip file attached.